EthannYakabuski/Alien-Mine-Blast-Dash/README.md

 ELECTRO QUAD: Similar AI but physically larger than robots, and shoot 3 times as many bullets.
 When they are eliminated, they break into 2 ELECTRO DUO's

-ELECTRO DUO: Similar AI but physicall larger than flowers, and shoot larger more powerful bullets.
+ELECTRO DUO: Similar AI but physicaly larger than flowers, and shoot larger more powerful bullets.
 When they are eliminated, they break into 4 ELECTRO MAN

 ELECTRO MAN: Similar AI and size to ANTS.
 They do twice the damage though!

+ELECTRO KING: Steel biome BOSS.
+Moves and shoots like nothing else you have seen.
+Can paralyze you to make you unable to move as you plead for the sweet release of game over.